 What are the best things to do in Queenstown?

-Hike up to the top of the gondola and have a drink or dinner at the top.
+2. Hike up to the top of the gondola in Queenstown and have a drink or dinner at the top.

-Hire a bike in town and cycle down to Sunshine bay or the other way to Franklin
+5. Hire a bike in town and cycle down to Sunshine Bay.

-Watch the sunset on the lake front with some beers (everyone goes!)
+6. Watch the sunset on the lake front with some beers

 There are some benches plotted along the route for you to stop and soak up the incredible views.
 Continue walking around to Frankin (25 minutes from QT) and you’ll pass some cafes right on the lake front to grab a hot beverage or lunch in!